ErockEsquire/gm-assessment/gm-assessment-frontend/README.md

 ## Start in Local
 Please run these commands in order!
 `npm install` to install dependencies.
-`rails s` to start backend server on localhost:3000.
+`rails s` to start backend server on localhost:3000 if not already done.
 `npm start` to start frontend on localhost:3001.

 ## Process